What is a Rent-to-Own Agreement?

 THE TENANT / BUYER PERSPECTIVE

-If you are a prospective home buyer, then the rent-to-own option gives you time to earn money for the down payment if you want to buy the property in the future.
+If you are a prospective home buyer, the rent-to-own option gives you time to earn money for the down payment if you want to buy the property in the future.
 This timeframe is typically 1 to 3 years, depending on your negotiations with the seller.

 As a tenant, opting for a rent-to-home may be a good option if: